Tom Allen (Maine politician)

-Allen was first elected in 1996, defeating Republican incumbent James Longley, Jr. with 55 percent of votes cast to Longley's 45 percent.
+Allen was first elected in 1996, defeating Republican incumbent James Longley, Jr., with 55 percent of votes cast to Longley's 45 percent.
 Allen was re-elected five times, receiving over 55 percent of the vote each time in his district, until his defeat in his 2008 run for the U.S. Senate.
 After, Allen was appointed president and CEO of the Association of American Publishers and began his term on May 1, 2009.
 His book Dangerous Convictions: What's Really Wrong with the U.S. Congress came out in 2013.

 Early life

-Allen was born in Portland, Maine to Genevieve ("Sukey") Lahee and Charles W. Allen.
-His grandfather, Neal W. Allen, was a civic leader who served as chairman (mayor) of Portland from 1925-26.
+Allen was born in Portland, Maine, to Genevieve ("Sukey") Lahee and Charles W. Allen.
+His grandfather, Neal W. Allen, was a civic leader who served as chairman (mayor) of Portland from 1925 to 1926.
 He graduated from Deering High School.
-He went on to Bowdoin College in Brunswick, Maine before winning a Rhodes Scholarship to Wadham College, Oxford.
+He went on to Bowdoin College in Brunswick, Maine, before winning a Rhodes Scholarship to Wadham College, Oxford.
 During this time he became friends with fellow Rhodes scholar Bill Clinton.
-After Oxford he went on to Harvard Law School and practiced as a lawyer.
+After Oxford, he went on to Harvard Law School and practiced as a lawyer.

 Early political career

 He entered the field of politics when he became a staff member for Governor Kenneth M. Curtis and later for Senator Edmund S. Muskie.
-Allen was elected to the city council of Portland, Maine in 1989 and served as the city's mayor between 1991 and 1992 before winning election to the House.
+Allen was elected to the city council of Portland, Maine, in 1989 and served as the city's mayor between 1991 and 1992 before winning election to the House.
 Allen ran for governor in 1994, losing to Joe Brennan in the Democratic primary.